TheStarAlight/eTraj.jl/docs/src/index.md

     Sometimes the precompilation of the package and its dependencies fails, which usually happens on SciML's packages.
     Under such circumstances, try to delete the compiled julia code (usually stored in `~/.julia/compiled/<julia_version>`) and precompile again.
-    If the problem still exists after precompiling from scratch, you may try switching the SciML dependencies' versions in the julia, which is done by specifying the version when adding the packages:
+    If the problem still exists after precompiling from scratch, you may try switching the dependencies' versions in the julia, which is done by specifying the version when adding the packages:
     ```julia
     using Pkg
     Pkg.add(name="package_name", version="1.0")